saniagupta303/Tic-Tae-Toe-Game/README.md

 5.If "X" wins, it dispaly "Congratulations, Winner is X".

-6.If "O" wins, it display "Congratulations, Winner is O"
+6.If "O" wins, it display "Congratulations, Winner is "O"

 7.Click "RESET GAME" button if players wants to reset the game.